n132/n132.github.io/_posts/2023-06-04-JustCTF-notabug.md

 We can also load libc.so.6 to execute arbitrary function but the parameters are fixed.

-1. I use puts to leak the PIE
+- Use puts to leak the PIE
-2. Guess heap (1/0x2000) and build a fake structure on heap by function gets
+- Guess the heap (1/0x2000) and build a fake structure on heap by function gets
-3. system /bin/sh
+- system /bin/sh

 ```py